 Applicants seeking a graduate certificate in Adult Education & Training from Regis University must possess a baccalaureate degree from a U.S. regionally accredited college or university.

-- Application: Completed online application form
+- Complete the online certificate application

 - Application fee: $75.00 non-refundable application fee (waived for Regis University graduates)